R&D Velocity Audit

 Procurement-grade reports scope themselves.
 The work below is adjacent and important — and is not in this SKU.

-The R&D Velocity Audit reads public ship surfaces.
-Companies whose product is delivered behind closed-source enterprise contracts will read as slower than they are; the audit flags this and adapts the surface where it can.
+Company branch: reads public shipping surfaces.
+A company whose product ships behind closed-source enterprise contracts will read as slower than it is; the audit flags this and adapts the surface where it can.
+Patent filings also carry a publication lag (typically eighteen months for non-provisional applications), so recent filings underrepresent current activity by definition.

 What the engagement costs.